People's Republic of Benin

-The People's Republic of Benin (République populaire du Bénin; sometimes translated as Benin Popular Republic or Popular Republic of Benin) was a socialist state located in the Gulf of Guinea on the African continent, which would become present-day Benin.
+The People's Republic of Benin (République populaire du Bénin; sometimes translated literally as the Benin Popular Republic or Popular Republic of Benin) was a socialist state located in the Gulf of Guinea on the African continent, which became present-day Benin in 1990.
 The People's Republic was established on 30 November 1975, after the 1972 coup d'état in the Republic of Dahomey.
 It effectively lasted until 1 March 1990, with the adoption of a new constitution, and the abolition of Marxism–Leninism in the nation in 1989.

 History

-On 26 October 1972, the Armed Forces led by Commander Mathieu Kérékou overthrew the government in a coup d'état, suspended the constitution and dissolved both the National Assembly and the Presidential Council.
-On 30 November 1972, it released the keynote address of New Politics of National Independence.
+On 26 October 1972, the Armed Forces led by Commander Mathieu Kérékou overthrew the government in a coup d'état, suspended the constitution, and dissolved both the National Assembly and the Presidential Council.
+On 30 November 1972, it released the keynote address of the New Politics of National Independence.
 The territorial administration was reformed, mayors and deputies replacing traditional structures (village chiefs, convents, animist priests, etc.).
 On 30 November 1974, before an assembly of stunned notables in the city of Abomey, he gave a speech proclaiming the formal accession of his government to Marxism–Leninism.
 His government grew closer to the Soviet Union but sought to maintain good relations with Western countries.
 The People's Revolutionary Party of Benin, designed as a vanguard party, was created on the same day as the country's only legal party.
-The first year of the government was marked by purges in the state apparatus.
+The first year of the government was marked by purges from the state apparatus.
 President Kérékou condemned and sometimes executed various representatives of the former political regime.
 On 30 November 1975, with the first anniversary of the speech of Abomey, Kérékou changed the country's name to Benin, named after the Benin Empire that had once flourished in neighboring Nigeria (south-central).
-The National Day was set for 30 November referring to three days of 1972, 1974, and 1975, dubbed by the regime the Three Glorious.
+The National Day was set for 30 November referring to the three days of 1972, 1974, and 1975, dubbed by the regime the Three Glorious.

-In 1974, under the influence of young revolutionaries - the "Ligueurs" - the government embarked on a socialist program: nationalization of strategic sectors of the economy, reform of the education system, establishment of agricultural cooperatives and new local government structures, and a campaign to eradicate "feudal forces" including tribalism.
+In 1974, under the influence of young revolutionaries – the "Ligueurs" – the government embarked on a socialist program: nationalization of strategic sectors of the economy, reform of the education system, establishment of agricultural cooperatives and new local government structures, and a campaign to eradicate "feudal forces" including tribalism.